Scrayil/joplin-plugin-table-of-to-dos/README.md

 # TOT (Table Of To-Dos)
-This plugin allows to generate the table of contents related to a specific note, where each item has a checkbox.
-Especially useful for students, as it helps to keep track of topics and distinguish those learned from those not yet learned.

 **Note**: Only headings up to level 4 are included in the TOT generation (by default), higher levels are currently ignored.
 This option can be tweaked in the settings.